 What's on the surface?

-Other than the tap water contaminated with chemicals and bacteria – the actual fountain itself is probably covered in germs!
 Drinking fountains are breeding places for germs and bacteria.
-The more individuals who interact with the public fountain– the more germs there are if we talk about school or stadium fountains, at least hundreds of adults and children a day!
-This includes water refill stations-if your container comes in with the surface, and it tends to be also contaminated.
+The more individuals interact with the public fountain– the more germs there are if we talk about school or stadium fountains, at least hundreds of adults and children a day!

-Many researchers in daycare centers have discovered that drinking fountains are common carriers of rotavirus, which is known to cause diarrhea.
 Researchers have additionally discovered that handles on water fountains were the most contaminated surfaces in public schools.
-These bubblers are hosts for norovirus and influenza A. The norovirus, best known as the stomach flu, causes vomiting, diarrhea, and stomach cramps.
-Influenza A can cause high fever, sore throat, chills, and an entire host of different indications that can even prompt hospitalization.
+These bubblers are hosts for norovirus and influenza A. The norovirus, known as the stomach flu, causes vomiting, diarrhea, and stomach cramps.
+Influenza A can cause high fever, sore throat, chills, and various indications that can even prompt hospitalization.

 A report from the CDC states that from 2011–2012, 32 drinking water-related outbreaks were accounted for, representing something like 431 instances of disease, 102 hospitalizations, and 14 deaths.